 1/2 tsp black pepper

 Preheat oven to 350*F. Prepare a deep sided baking dish with a roasting rack and half an inch of water.
-Saute onion, garlic, and grapeseed oil until the onion is translucent.
+Saute onion, garlic, and olive oil until the onion is translucent.
 Add the ground turkey, cranberries, pears, rosemary, sage, thyme, salt, and pepper.
 Cook until the turkey is cooked through.
 Stir in the sunflower seeds and pepitas.
 Stuff the turkey mixture into the pumpkin, leaving room to put the top back on the pumpkin.
 Put the pumpkin on the roasting rack and tent it with foil.
 Bake for 60-75 minutes, until the pumpkin is soft when stuck with a fork.
 Allow to cool 10-15 minutes before moving the pumpkin to a plate or serving platter, removing the top, and cutting into wedges.